An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version): Conclusions and Future Work

-The approach we propose in this paper avoids conservatism, does not require availability of data or offline training time, avoids any gain requirements, and allows both the control and safety objectives to be met.
-This approach builds on our past work in \cite{autenrieb2023EBR,solanocastellanos2025SafeFormationControl} both of which constructed a CBF-based calibration of a reference input with constraints stemming from a reference model that is linear and time-invariant.
+The adaptive controllers we propose in this paper avoid conservatism, do not require availability of data or offline training time, avoid any gain requirements, and allow both the control and safety objectives to be met.
+These controllers build on our past work in \cite{autenrieb2023EBR,solanocastellanos2025SafeFormationControl}, both of which constructed a CBF-based calibration of a reference input with constraints stemming from a reference model that is linear and time-invariant.
 This reference input introduced an error-based relaxation term that had the potential for ensuring safety during the adaptive transient period.
 With this calibrated reference input, stability and safety were guaranteed in \cite{autenrieb2023EBR,solanocastellanos2025SafeFormationControl} assuming that the trajectories were within the safe set while the transients were present.
 In this paper, we introduce two new approaches that utilize two different error-based components for calibration of the reference input as well as the constraints.
-These approaches remove the assumptions in our earlier work, guarantee stability of all trajectories that start in the safe set, and ensure that the safety objective and control objective are met without any conservatism.
+These approaches remove the assumptions in our earlier work, guarantee stability of all trajectories that start in the safe set, and ensure that the safety objective and control objective are met with near-zero persistent conservatism.
+Both proposed approaches are non-conservative without requiring either finite or persistent excitation, but are able to take advantage of excitation if it is present so that the conservatism decays faster online.

-The contributions of this paper are the following: two approaches for ensuring simultaneous realization of safety and control objectives for linear time-invariant plants with parametric uncertainties are proposed whose states are accessible, one based on an Error-Based Safety Buffer (EBSB) and another based on an Error-Based Safety Filter (EBSF) with the latter applicable when input uncertainties are present as well.
-In all cases, stability and safety are guaranteed with no persistent conservatism in the safety constraints and without any need for high gains or persistent excitation.
+The contributions of this paper are as follows.
+Two approaches for ensuring simultaneous realization of safety and control objectives for linear time-invariant plants with parametric uncertainties are proposed whose states are accessible, one based on an Error-Based Safety Buffer (EBSB), and another based on an Error-Based Safety Filter (EBSF), with the latter applicable when input uncertainties are present as well.
+In all cases, stability and safety are guaranteed with near-zero persistent conservatism in the safety constraints and without any need for high gains or persistent excitation.
 Furthermore, our designs accommodate CBFs with relative degree $r \geq 1$.